 type class.
 Each of these types must be either a type with no arguments, or

-a polymorphic type whose arguments are all distinct type variables.
+a polymorphic type whose arguments are all type variables.

 The types in an instance declaration must not be abstract types which